abhinabbaruah920-cloud/KMeansClustering/README.md

+# K-Means Clustering Visualization
-# T1,T2 and T3 are sample files for testing
+## T1,T2 and T3 are sample files for testing